PatWyr/Test/README.md

   instead it should simply allow SELECTs to be passed as Strings, and then map the result to an object of programmer's choosing.

-As such, `jdbi-orm` has much in common with the [ActiveJDBC](https://github.com/javalite/activejdbc) project, in terms of design principles.
-The advantage of `jdbi-orm` is that it doesn't require any instrumentation to work (instead it uses Java language features), and it's even simpler than ActiveJDBC.

 Please read [Back to Base - make SQL great again](http://mavi.logdown.com/posts/5771422) for the complete explanation of ideas behind this framework.

 This framework uses [JDBI](http://jdbi.org/) to map data from the JDBC `ResultSet` to POJOs; in addition it provides a very simple mechanism to store/update the data back to the database.

+## Comparison with other database-related libraries

+* [ActiveJDBC](https://javalite.io/activejdbc) has much in common with jdbi-orm; the advantage of jdbi-orm is that we do not require any instrumentation to work (we use only Java language features).
+* [JOOQ](https://www.jooq.org/) is great but requires initial generation of java code from your database scheme (you write your entities by hand with jdbi-orm), and promotes type-safe query building instead of plain SQLs.
+  If you don't mind that, go for JOOQ - it's definitely more popular than jdbi-orm.
+* JPA: just no. We want real POJOs, not a dynamically-enhanced thing managed by the Entity Manager.
+Also see below.
+* Spring JdbcTemplate: not bad but it depends on Spring; jdbi-orm must be able to work on pure JVM, without Spring.

 ## Why not JPA

 JPA is *the* default framework of choice for many projects.
-However, there are issues in JPA which cannot be overlooked:
+However, there are major issues in JPA which cannot be overlooked:

 * [Vaadin-on-Kotlin Issue #3 Remove JPA](https://github.com/mvysny/vaadin-on-kotlin/issues/3)
 * [Back to Base - make SQL great again](http://mavi.logdown.com/posts/5771422)